8 min read | This article has been updated for 2021

 Many companies use the open APIs from larger companies like Google and Facebook to access data that might not otherwise be available.
 APIs, in this case, significantly lower the barriers to entry for smaller companies that would otherwise have to compile their own data.

-Wow.
-Okay, so an API is how two computers talk to each other.
+An API is how two computers talk to each other.
 The server has the data and sets the language, while the client uses that language to ask for information from the server (FYI, servers do not send data without a client requesting data, but developers have found some ways around this with webhooks).
 APIs can do anything!

 Well, not so fast.
 The language and syntax of APIs severely limits their abilities.
 There are four types of actions an API can take: